jaheere/IT-Adventures/README.md

 #### Author: Luca Bocaletto
 #### OS: Linux

 **A comedic, tech-heavy text adventure in pure open-source style**

-You step into the shoes of Luca, a savvy sysadmin roaming Nerdstown’s neon streets—from your hacker den to the open-space office, the Bean Overclock Café, and the humming data center.
-Along the way you’ll tackle Linux quizzes, repair broken hardware, assist quirky clients, and earn XP, credits and open-source reputation.
+In **IT Adventures**, you slip into the well-worn hoodie of Luca, a quick-witted sysadmin armed with nothing but a trusty laptop and a healthy dose of sarcasm.
+Your playground is **Nerdstown**, a neon-soaked metropolis where Ethernet cables snake through alleyways, cafés pour “Espresso at 5 GHz,” and every corridor hums with server fans.
+From your cluttered basement hack-den—monitor towers, Linux stickers, and a cat coding in the corner—to the sleek open-space desks at TechCorp, the cozy chaos of Bean Overclock Café, and the cavernous aisles of the Data Center, each location brims with puzzles, NPCs and secrets waiting to be unlocked.

+As you traverse these digital frontiers, you’ll face:
+- **Linux quizzes** testing your mastery of commands, file permissions, network ports and shell tricks.
+- **Hardware repair missions**: solder bad traces, swap out failing disks, and wrangle stubborn power supplies.
+- **Fetch quests** to retrieve rare gadgets—RAM sticks, power banks or Raspberry Pi modules—from hidden corners.
+- **Dynamic events** like DDoS alerts, retro museum quizzes on the Apple I and surprise blackouts that demand split-second terminal hacks.
+- **NPC interactions** with eccentric characters: from an RGB-obsessed memory vendor to a crusty “SuperHackers” veteran who’s seen every exploit under the sun.

+Every success earns you **XP**, in-game **credits**, community **tokens** and coveted **reputation**.
+Level up to unlock `sudo` privileges, open restricted rooms, and negotiate high-stakes side-quests.
+Whether you’re debugging a runaway cron job or outsmarting a firewall with clever iptables rules, **IT Adventures** turns every shell command into a step toward hacker legend—one witty one-liner at a time.

 <p align="center">
   <a href="./index.html">